Recycling and waste: statistics and information

 Until March 2011, Wandsworth's rubbish was disposed of in a landfill site in Mucking, Essex.
 Read how this site has now been transformed into the Thurrock Thameside Nature Park.

-Around 30kg of "fly ash" is also produced in the process of cleaning the chimney gases.
-As this is more toxic it is disposed of in disused mine shafts in Cheshire.
+Every tonne of waste in produces around 30kg of "fly ash" in the process of cleaning the chimney gases.
+As this is more toxic it is harder to recycle and some (around 50%) is disposed of in disused mine shafts in Cheshire

 Materials Reclamation Facility

 To arrange a visit, contact the Western Riverside Waste Authority.